taliah-hl/stock-analyser/README.md

 - details refer to section [Details of `StockAnalyser.stock_data`](#DetailsofStockAnalyser.stock_data)

 `BackTest` in app/back_test.py
-- conduct back test with specified buy, sell strategy and period on a stock or group of stocks, calulate gain / loss over a period
+- conduct back test with specified buy, sell strategy and period on a stock or group of stocks, calculate gain / loss over a period

 `StockAccount` in app/back_test.py
 - save the result of back test of a group of stocks